santosizhar/usul-inkswarm-detectlab/journals/inkswarm-detectlab__J-0007__CC-0001__deferred-validation-d-0004.md

 - Explicit validation instructions + scripts

 ## Rationale
-Manual runs are not possible in the current workflow, but we still need a repeatable way to validate later.
+Manual runs were not possible in the original workflow, but we still needed a repeatable way to validate later.

 ## What was added
 - `DEFERRED_VALIDATION__D-0004.md`